stelace/stelace/README.md

 # instead of standard local server with `yarn test`
 ```

+## Production

+As mentioned above, we recommend using proper databases for production.
+You may self-host the databases or externalize them by using database providers.

+Please find detailed procedures to [configure SSL for database](./docs/ssl-database.md).

 ## Versioning

 Stelace API public versions introducing breaking changes are publicly dated like `2019-05-20` but the repository itself follows [semver](https://semver.org/) rules.